Phileosopher/commonplace/mgmt-church-worship-rituals.md

 Conditional Routines - Sundays and solemn days

 - Additional Bible Reading
-  - C/E: On Easter, a reading from the book of the New Testament church from Acts.
+  - C: On Easter, a reading from the book of the New Testament church from Acts.
   - P: On Easter, a reading about Jesus' resurrection and the empty tomb.
-  - C/E: A final reading from one of the four Gospels.
+  - C: A final reading from one of the four Gospels.
 - C: Profession of Faith

 ### C. Eucharist/communion